Get the highest administrative level available for a given country

 A character vector of country codes.
 It can be either

-"all"(that would return the data for all countries), a vector of country names or ISO3 country codes.
+"all"(which returns the data for all countries), a vector of country names or ISO 3166-1 alpha-3 country codes.
 See alsocountrycode::countrycode().- release_type

 One of

-"gbOpen","gbHumanitarian","gbAuthoritative".
-For most users, we suggest using"gbOpen"(the default), as it is CC-BY 4.0 compliant and can be used for most purposes so long as attribution is provided:"gbHumanitarian"files are mirrored from UN OCHA, but may have more restrictive licensing."gbAuthoritative"files are mirrored from UN SALB, and cannot be used for commercial purposes, but are verified through in-country processes.
+"gbOpen","gbHumanitarian"or"gbAuthoritative".
+For most users, we suggest using"gbOpen"(the default), as it is CC BY 4.0 compliant and suitable for most purposes so long as attribution is provided."gbHumanitarian"files are mirrored from UN OCHA and may have less open licensure."gbAuthoritative"files are mirrored from UN SALB, verified through in-country processes and cannot be used for commercial purposes.

 Value